|Search This Site >>

 S.C.
 Arts Commission Arts in Education Grants

-The purpose of the Teacher Standards Implementation (TSI) grant is to support arts teachers in the implementation of the 2010 Visual and Performing Arts Academic Standards OR the 2017 College and Career Ready Standards for Visual and Performing Arts Proficiency.
+The purpose of the Teacher Standards Implementation (TSI) grant is to support arts teachers in the implementation of the 2017 College and Career Ready Standards for Visual and Performing Arts Proficiency.
 This may include acquiring supplies, materials, professional development, or other tools/expertise needed in arts classrooms.

 The S.C.
 Arts Commission recognizes that arts teachers have varied backgrounds and resources upon which to pull.
 TSI grants invite arts teachers to identify lacking resources and expertise in their classroom and use grant funds to acquire what is lacking.